Procopius

 Procopius of Caesarea (/proʊˈkoʊpiəs/; Προκόπιος ὁ Καισαρεύς Prokópios ho Kaisareús; Procopius Caesariensis; c.
-500 – 565) was a prominent late antique Greek scholar and historian from Caesarea Maritima.
-Accompanying the Roman general Belisarius in Emperor Justinian's wars, Procopius became the principal historian of the 6th century, writing the History of the Wars, the Buildings, and the infamous Secret History.
+500 – 565) was a prominent Greek scholar and historian from Caesarea in Palestine.
+Accompanying the Byzantine general Belisarius in Emperor Justinian's wars, Procopius became the principal historian of the 6th century, writing the History of the Wars, On Buildings, and the Secret History.

+Biography

 Early life

-Apart from his own writings, the main source for Procopius's life is an entry in the Suda, a Byzantine Greek encyclopaedia written sometime after 975 which (based on older sources) discusses his early life.
-He was a native of Caesarea in the province of Palaestina Prima.
-He would have received a conventional upper-class education in the Greek classics and rhetoric, perhaps at the famous school at Gaza.
+Apart from his own writings, the main source for Procopius's life is an entry in the Suda, a Byzantine encyclopaedia written sometime after 975 which (based on older sources) discusses his early life.
+He was a native of Caesarea in Palestine.
+He would have received a conventional upper-class education in the Greek classics and rhetoric, perhaps at the school at Gaza.
 He may have attended law school, possibly at Berytus (present-day Beirut) or Constantinople (now Istanbul), (Note: For an alternative reading of Procopius as a trained engineer, see Howard-Johnson.) and became a lawyer (rhetor).
 He evidently knew Latin, as was natural for a man with legal training.
 (Note: Procopius uses and translates a number of Latin words in his Wars.
 Börm suggests a possible acquaintance with Vergil and Sallust.)